TotalPayAPI/totalpay-ios-sdk/README.md

   </a>
 </p>

-Akurateco iOS SDK was developed and designed with one purpose: to help the iOS developers easily integrate the Akurateco API Payment Platform for a specific merchant.
+TotalPay iOS SDK was developed and designed with one purpose: to help the iOS developers easily integrate the TotalPay API Payment Platform for a specific merchant.

-The main aspects of the Akurateco iOS SDK:
+The main aspects of the TotalPay iOS SDK:

 - [Swift](https://developer.apple.com/swift/) is the main language
 - Minimum iOS 11
 - Sample Application

-To properly set up the SDK, read [Wiki](https://github.com/akurateco/akurateco-ios-sdk/wiki) first.
+To properly set up the SDK, read [Wiki](https://github.com/TotalPayAPI/akurateco-ios-sdk/wiki) first.
-To get used to the SDK, download a [sample app](https://github.com/akurateco/akurateco-ios-sdk/tree/main/sample).
+To get used to the SDK, download a [sample app](https://github.com/TotalPayAPI/akurateco-ios-sdk/tree/main/sample).

 ## Setup